 In individuals with ZES, excessive acid secretion may erode the lining of the stomach, duodenum, or other regions of the digestive tract (peptic ulcers).
 Most affected individuals have single or, less commonly, multiple ulcers of the stomach or the upper region of the duodenum.
 In those with multiple ulcers, ulceration may extend to the lower duodenum or the middle region of the small intestine (jejunum).
 Particularly during early disease, ulcer symptoms associated with ZES are often similar to those seen in others with peptic ulcers from other causes.
 Such symptoms may include a “gnawing” or burning pain in the abdominal area, inflammation of the esophagus (esophagitis), appetite changes, nausea, vomiting, weight loss, and/or other abnormalities.

-However, in some cases, symptoms associated with peptic ulcers may be more severe, persistent, and progressive and may be associated with potentially life-threatening complications, such as bleeding, perforation, or intestinal obstruction.
+However, in some patients, symptoms associated with peptic ulcers may be more severe, persistent, and progressive and may be associated with potentially life-threatening complications, such as bleeding, perforation, or intestinal obstruction.
 Bleeding from peptic ulcers may result in vomiting of blood and/or the passage of blood in the stools.
-In some cases, ulcers may penetrate the wall of the digestive tract, creating an abnormal opening (perforation) into the abdominal cavity.
+In some patients, ulcers may penetrate the wall of the digestive tract, creating an abnormal opening (perforation) into the abdominal cavity.
 Associated symptoms may include severe, persistent, piercing pain in the abdominal area; inflammation of the abdominal lining (peritonitis); and/or other symptoms and findings.
 In addition, inflammation and scarring from chronic ulceration may narrow the outlet from the stomach to the duodenum (pyloric stenosis), causing obstruction, a feeling of early fullness, lack of appetite, pain, vomiting, and/or other associated abnormalities.
 Such complications are considered medical emergencies that require immediate treatment.

 In some individuals with ZES, diarrhea may be the initial symptom.
 Excessive acid levels within the digestive tract may also cause increased amounts of fat in the stools (steatorrhea).